Home » Education and Outreach » Teachers at Sea (RET)

 The R/V Tiglax docked at Seward Marine Center

-Cruises last 2-3 weeks and occur in May, July, and September.
-We hope that most cruises in future years will include a berth for a teacher.
-We particularly welcome Alaska-based teachers.
+Cruises last 2-3 weeks and occur every May and September, and in alternating years in July (next cruise in 2025).
+Most, if not all of these cruises, will include a berth for a teacher or informal educator.
+We particularly welcome Alaska-based educators.

 NOAA Partnership